In this post, I explore the best Logitech Harmony alternatives that you can get right now.

 - #7 – Best for Gearheads: MX-990

-A few of these remotes will control your home theater system as well as your smart devices, and three of them support voice commands using Amazon Alexa and Google Assistant smart speakers.
-They will all control your smart TV, favorite streaming service, set-top boxes, cable box, sound systems, Blu-Ray player, AV receiver, DVD player, and more.
+A few of these remotes will control your home theater system and your smart devices, and three of them support voice commands using Amazon Alexa and Google Assistant smart speakers.
+They will control your smart TV, favorite streaming service, set-top boxes, cable box, sound systems, Blu-Ray player, AV receiver, DVD player, and more.

 My top pick is on par with Logitech Harmony Elite, and it is the best Harmony Hub alternative you can get right now.